Resident234/php.net/pages/www.php.net_control-structures.switch.php.md

 case "chemistry": echo "You won the Nobel Prize in Chemistry!"; break;
 case "medicine": echo "You won the Nobel Prize in Medicine!"; break;
 case "literature": echo "You won the Nobel Prize in Literature!"; break;
-default: echo "You bought a rusty iron medal from a shady guy who insists it&apos;s a Nobel Prize..."; break;
+default: echo "You bought a rusty iron medal from a shady guy who insists it's a Nobel Prize..."; break;
 }
 ?>
 ```